creditkarma/sharding-module/README.md

 ```

-**shardMgr.findSettingsForShard** Gets the shard level settings for a given shardId
+**findSettingsForShard**: Gets the shard level settings for a given shardId

 * `shardId`: **number**, shardId of the database